The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 Miners must perform a proof-of-work.

 This is done using the hashing technique discussed in the section on digital signatures.
-As you recall, a hash is created by performing an algorithm on an input in order to create an output of a fixed length.
+As you recall, a hash is created by performing an algorithm on an input to generate a fixed-length output.

 Here’s how it works:

 As mentioned above, his goal is to get a hash that begins with a certain number of zeros.
 If you recall, if the input changes even slightly, it will result in a completely different output.
-That means that in order to get the right number of zeros, the miner needs a very specific number at the bottom.
+To get the correct number of zeros, the miner needs a precise number at the bottom.
 So how does the miner know which number to put there?

-He has no choice but to randomly guess different numbers until he gets the right hash.
+He has no choice but to randomly guess different numbers until he gets the correct hash.
 Whichever miner manages to do this first gets his block added to the blockchain.

 According to the Bitcoin protocol, this whole process should take about 10 minutes.
 Because there are constantly new miners with different amounts of computing power, the number of zeros required will periodically change.

 This process not only allows new blocks to be added to the chain.
-It also performs another very important function – it ensures the security and integrity of the entire system.
+It also performs another essential function – it ensures the security and integrity of the entire system.

 How does it do that?